RosNaviGator/ANN-Mars-Terrain-Segmentation/README.md

+# Artificial Neural Networks and Deep Learning 2024

+---

+## Homework 2: Blood-cell classification

+### Team Members
+- Maria Aurora Bertasini*
+- Marco Cioci*
+- Francesco Rosnati*
+- Luca Tramacere*

+*Master's candidate in High Performance Computing Engineering at Politecnico di Milano

-# Mars Terrain Semantic Segmentation with Deep Learning: Template
+## Mars Terrain Semantic Segmentation with Deep Learning: Template
 This project focuses on semantic segmentation of 64x128 grayscale Mars terrain images, assigning each pixel to one of five terrain classes.
 Paired masks provide pixel-wise labels.
 The goal is to build a model for accurate classification, evaluated by mean intersection over union (mIoU) excluding the background class (label 0).
 This template serves as a comprehensive tool for testing and running various models.
 To use it, create a `model.py` file and import it in the model section.